alexhsamuel/ora/docs/c++-daytime.md

 ## Safe functions

-The `cron::daytime::safe` namespace provides "safe" alternatives to all daytime functions, which don't throw exceptions; instead, they return special values to indicate failure.
+The `ora::daytime::safe` namespace provides "safe" alternatives to all daytime functions, which don't throw exceptions; instead, they return special values to indicate failure.

 - Any function that returns a daytime will return `INVALID` instead.